SenseLogic/PENDOWN/README.md

 They are very useful if you want to build HTML pages for different parts for a dynamic website, but not really convenient if all you want is to write their textual content.

-Having used both kind of tools, I've finally come to realize that what I really needed was a redactional preprocessor, like Markdown, but which integrates the text presentation in its core features.
+After having used both kinds of tools, I've finally come to realize that what I really needed was a redactional preprocessor, like
+Markdown, but which integrates the text presentation as a core feature.

 After having searched in vain for such a simple but flexible tool, I've eventually decided to implement it myself, and that's how Pendown was born.